Professor Shalom Chinedu

 2.Best Researcher Award in the College of Medicine, University of Lagos, 2006.

-Biomolecules, Enzymology, Protein and Enzyme Chemistry, Molecular genetics, Molecular Biology, Biotechnology, Bioinformatics and Computational Biology.
+Biomolecules, Enzymology, Protein and Enzyme Chemistry, Molecular genetics, Molecular Biology, Biotechnology, Clinical Biochemistry.

 Current Postgraduate Supervision